Bowe Bergdahl's Sentence: No Prison Time

 Prosecutors had been seeking 14 years in prison, while defense lawyers had asked for no prison time and a dishonorable or bad conduct discharge.

-The military court heard testimony about three soldiers who were wounded while searching for Bergdahl.
+The military court heard testimony from three current and former soldiers who were wounded while searching for Bergdahl.